dlh01/wp-training-object-cache/README.md

 ## WP-CLI commands

-The following WP-CLI commands are available for interacting with the training cache:
+All built-in `wp cache` WP-CLI commands should work normally with the training cache.
+The following custom commands are also available:

 * `wp training-object-cache reset`: Delete all cached data, and recreate the database table.
 * `wp training-object-cache destroy`: Delete all cached data, and remove the database table.